JAForbes/blog/posts/the-perfect-api.md

 This means there was a failure somewhere along the way.

 The map after the dangerous code would never have been invoked.
-`Nothing::map` will never perform an the operation, it just returns a new `Nothing`
+`Nothing::map` will never perform an operation, it just returns a new `Nothing`

 Let's make use of our Maybe container code by performing a risky operation: dynamically calling a method on an object.